UCL/STIR-GATE-Connection/README.md

 * ExamplesOfScannersMacros: contains examples of macros for creating a scanner in GATE
 * ExamplesOfPhantomMacros: contains examples of macros for creating/importing source and attenuation phantoms
-* VoxelisedXCAT: example of GATE simulation from XCAT imagesscanner
+* VoxelisedXCAT: example of GATE simulation from XCAT images.

 Things to do